guardian360/quickscan-php-client/README.md

 ### Installation

-Install the API client through [Composer](http://getcomposer.org) with the follow command:
+Install the API client through [Composer](http://getcomposer.org) with the following command:

     composer require guardian360/quickscan-php-client

 The API client has a couple of requirements:

 - >= PHP 5.5
-- PHP cURL extensie
+- PHP cURL extension
 - GuzzleHttp library (automatically installed along with the Quickscan client)

 ### Usage